flutter/website/src/deployment/ios.md

 1. In the Xcode project navigator, select `Assets.xcassets` in the `Runner` folder.
 Update the placeholder launch image with your own launch image.
-1. Verify the launch image has been replaced by running your app using `flutter run`.
+1. Verify the new launch image by hot restarting your app.
+(Don't use `hot reload`.)

 ## Create a build archive and upload to App Store Connect